progval/irctest/CONTRIBUTING.md

 **Use unittest-style assertions** (`self.assertEqual(x, y)` instead of pytest-style (`assert x == y`).
-This allows consistency with the assertion methods we define, such as `assertMessageEqual`.
+This allows consistency with the assertion methods we define, such as `assertMessageMatch`.

 Always **add an error message in assertions**.
 `irctest` should show readable errors to people unfamiliar with the